Ballistic missile program of Iran: Intermediate-range ballistic missiles (disputed)

+According to an Amir Hayat-Moghaddam, a member of the Iranian Parliament's National Security Committee, all European countries are in range, while U.S. cities could be struck if the missiles were launched from offshore naval platforms.

 Stock

-Iran was assumed to possess more than 3,000 missiles total (all ranges) before the Iran–Israel war.
+Iran was estimated to possess more than 3,000 missiles total (all ranges) before the 2025 Twelve-Day War.
 Iran manufactured hundreds of SRBMs (e.g. Fateh-110/M-600) for Hezbollah.
-Yemen’s Houthis possess dozens of ballistic missiles that can hit Saudi Arabia or Israel.
+Iran has reportedly supplied ballistic missile components to its ally in Yemen, the Houthis, to the extent that it possess dozens of ballistic missiles capable of hitting both Saudi Arabia and Israel.
 Iran-backed Iraqi militias have received "a couple of dozen" short-range ballistic missiles.

-Iran employs mobile transporter-erector-launchers (TELs) (e.g. multi-axle trucks) for most missiles, allowing dispersion.
+Iran employs mobile transporter erector launchers (TELs) (e.g. multi-axle trucks) for most missiles, allowing dispersion.
 Aerial photos show Iranian TELs carrying Zelzal, Qiam and Sejjil missiles on 6x6, 8x8, or 10x10 chassis.
 Iran also maintains hardened facilities (often underground) for missile assembly and storage.
 Notably, satellite imagery reveals vast new complexes at Khojir and Modarres near Tehran – expanded missile production and storage sites with numerous protective berms and bunkers.

+Iran was estimated to have over 1,000 missiles at the beginning of the 2026 Iran war ceasefire.
+However, Western intelligence later assessed that Russia had resupplied Iran with enough missiles to reach about three-quarters of the amount it had before the war.